kitex/zhidao_unicenta/README.md

 This is fork of unicenta opos.
 I am trying to document different feature of unicenta and add a web front end and same backend.

 Feature added :
-i.
-Inventory management
+*   Inventory management
-ii.
-Web front end
+*  Web front end
-iii.
-Real time reporting
+* Real time reporting